StandardTouch/sundus_ai_backend/docs/development/TOOLS_REFERENCE.md

 ### Special Cases

-**OTP Sending:**
+**Order Lookup:**
-- When `track_order` tool is called and user needs OTP
+- When `track_order` or `get_order_details` tool is called
-- Our backend automatically sends OTP via WhatsApp
+- Our backend automatically calls the order API with phone number
-- This is handled in the tool executor, not as a separate tool
+- Uses constant API key from environment variable
+- No OTP or authentication required

 **Media Messages:**
 - When product search returns images